NVIDIA/DeepLearningExamples/TensorFlow2/LanguageModeling/BERT/README.md

 ##### Fine-tuning training performance for SQuAD v1.1 on NVIDIA DGX A100 (8x A100 80GB)

 Our results were obtained by running the `scripts/run_squad.sh` training script in the TensorFlow 21.02-py3 NGC container on NVIDIA DGX-2 with 16x V100 32GB GPUs.
-Performance (in sentences per second) is the mean throughput from 2 epochs.
+Performance (in sequences per second) is the mean throughput from 2 epochs.

 | **GPUs** | **Batch size / GPU: mixed precision, TF32** | **Throughput - mixed precision** | **Throughput - FP32** | **Throughput speedup (FP32 to mixed precision)** | **Weak scaling - FP32** | **Weak scaling - mixed precision** |
 |---|---|------|------|----|-----|-----|